flatironinstitute/FMM3D/docs/install.rst

 Building the matlab wrappers
 ****************************

-First make sure you have matlab installed
+First make sure you have matlab installed.

+The library comes with precompiled interfaces and can be directly called from MATLAB.
+However, we **strongly** recommend compiling the mex interfaces on your specific machine.

-You may then do ``make matlab`` which links the .m files to the .c file in the matlab folder.
+This can be done using ``make matlab`` which links the .m files to the .c file in the matlab folder.
+We have included separate make.inc files to enable this compilation on Windows, Mac OSx or Linux machines.

 To run tests, you can run ``matlab test_hfmm3d.m`` and ``matlab test_lfmm3d.m`` and it should return with $0$ crashes.

-Example codes are also demonstrated in ``hfmmexample.m`` and ``rfmmexample.m``.
+Example codes for demonstrating the Helmholtz and Laplace interfaces are ``hfmm3d_example.m`` and ``lfmm3d_example.m``.

 Installing MWrap
 ~~~~~~~~~~~~~~~~

+If you make any changes to the
-Mwrap is required in case you wish to regenerate the
+fortran code, you will need to regenerate the .c files
-matlab interfaces.
+from the .mw files for which mwrap is required.
 This is not needed for most users.
 `MWrap <http://www.cs.cornell.edu/~bindel/sw/mwrap>`_
 is a very useful MEX interface generator by Dave Bindel.
 Make sure you have ``flex`` and ``bison`` installed.